Beatle Bob: Concert attendance

-Matonis has said that his first concert, at the age of seven, was when his uncle took him to a Jerry Lee Lewis show in Ste.
+Matonis said that his first concert, at the age of seven, was when his uncle took him to a Jerry Lee Lewis show in Ste.
 Genevieve, Missouri, on 7 November 1960.

 Matonis started attending concerts in St. Louis in the late 1970s, and by the early 1980s had become a recognisable figure on the local concert circuit.
 According to one local musician, Matonis came to be considered a tastemaker, and his attendance at a concert meant that the band in question was "cool".
 Among local audiences, "there's a saying that if Beatle Bob is there, you're at the right show".
-Matonis claims to have been to at least one live show every night since Christmas Eve 1996, and seen over 10,000 bands over the last decade, which he has chronicled in a "dance diary".
+Matonis claimed to have been to at least one live show every night since Christmas Eve 1996, and seen over 10,000 bands over the last decade, which he chronicled in a "dance diary".

 On 10 August 2010, Matonis hosted a show at the Blueberry Hill Duck Room in St. Louis to mark his 5,000th consecutive day of live shows.

-Matonis has also regularly attended music festivals around the United States, including Bonnaroo Music Festival in Manchester, Tennessee, City Stages, SXSW, Lollapalooza, the Ponderosa Stomp, International Pop Overthrow in Los Angeles, Sleazefest (which includes a Beatle Bob Dance Contest), the New Orleans Jazz and Heritage Festival, and Austin City Limits Music Festival.
+Matonis also regularly attended music festivals around the United States, including Bonnaroo Music Festival in Manchester, Tennessee, City Stages, SXSW, Lollapalooza, Sleazefest (which includes a Beatle Bob Dance Contest), and the New Orleans Jazz and Heritage Festival.
 He was the emcee at the final Guided by Voices show at Metro in Chicago on December 31, 2004, and introduced Sleater-Kinney at their last touring show during Lollapalooza in 2006.
 He introduced Camper van Beethoven and The Flaming Lips at Wakarusa Music & Camping Festival in Lawrence, Kansas in June 2006.
 He also emceed the "Last Call at the Nights" on January 19, 2007, the final show held at Mississippi Nights on Laclede's Landing in St. Louis.
 On August 3, 2007, Matonis was seen at the Lollapalooza Festival in Chicago, Illinois, dancing onstage with The Polyphonic Spree and introducing a Mississippi band, Colour Revolt.
 He also introduced the Sam Roberts Band onstage on August 4, 2007, and spent their set dancing offstage.
 He was seen again on August 5 at Lollapalooza introducing the rock band Dios and dancing with them onstage, and later introducing indie rock band Yo La Tengo.
 He introduced Cornmeal at Wakarusa Music & Camping Festival in 2011.
 He was in Columbia, Missouri on September 30, 2016, at The Roots N Blues N BBQ Festival.

-Matonis has cited the James Brown & the Famous Flames concert at the Kiel Auditorium in St. Louis on April 21, 1968, as his all-time favorite concert.
+Matonis cited the James Brown & the Famous Flames concert at the Kiel Auditorium in St. Louis on April 21, 1968, as his all-time favorite.

 On January 23, 2023, Matonis announced on social media that due to the effects of ALS, his concert streak would be coming to an end.
-According to Matonis, the streak lasted from December 25th, 1996 until January 23rd, 2023, a total of 9,439 nights.
-This was interrupted, per Matonis, for 85 nights due to the Covid pandemic in 2020.
+According to Matonis, the streak lasted from December 25, 1996 until January 23, 2023, a total of 9,439 nights, interrupted for 85 nights in 2020 due to the COVID-19 pandemic.